 - Accompanying - When supervisors are accompanying the surveyors you would probably want to build a quality control survey for your supervisors to fill in parallel to the interview being conducted.
 Make sure both the actual survey script and the quality control one have a place to enter a common identifier so that later both could be identified as correlated when viewed in the Studio.

 - Telephony/Office Back Check - Use the Studio to review the data and associated quality related information (location, duration, recordings, flags).
+During review you can have your QC team follow a quality check list by adding a QA chapter to your survey as described here Quality Control Chapter

 When scripting your survey take into account the planned Quality Control indicators and include them in your script.
 Make sure that: